Kenya: Kenyatta and Ruto presidencies

+Ruto narrowly won the 2022 presidential election, defeating Odinga to become Kenya's fifth president.
+In 2024, Ruto and the Kenya Kwanza coalition faced popular protests over the Kenyan Finance Bill 2024.

 Geography

 At 580367 km2, Kenya is the world's 47th-largest country (after Madagascar).
-It lies between latitudes 5°N and 5°S, and longitudes 34° and 42°E. From the coast on the Indian Ocean, the low plains rise to central highlands.
-The highlands are bisected by the Great Rift Valley, with a fertile plateau to the east.
+It lies between latitudes 5°N and 5°S, and longitudes 34° and 42°E. From the coast on the Indian Ocean, the low plains rise to central highlands which are bisected by the Great Rift Valley, and fertile plateaus lie on either side, around Lake Victoria and to the east.

 The Kenyan Highlands are one of the most successful agricultural production regions in Africa.
 The highlands are the site of the highest point in Kenya and the second highest peak on the continent: Mount Kenya, which reaches a height of 5199 m and is the site of glaciers.
 Mount Kilimanjaro (5895 m) can be seen from Kenya to the south of the Tanzanian border.

 Climate

 Kenya's climate varies from tropical along the coast to temperate inland to arid in the north and northeast parts of the country.
 The area receives a great deal of sunshine every month.
 It is usually cool at night and early in the morning inland at higher elevations.

 The "long rains" season occurs from March/April to May/June.
 The "short rains" season occurs from October to November/December.
 The rainfall is sometimes heavy and often falls in the afternoons and evenings.
 Climate change is altering the natural pattern of the rainfall period, causing an extension of the short rains, which has begat floods, and reducing the drought cycle from every ten years to annual events, producing strong droughts such as the 2008–09 Kenya Drought.

 The temperature remains high throughout these months of tropical rain.
 The hottest period is February and March, leading into the season of the long rains, and the coldest is in July, until mid-August.